upenn-libraries/finding_aids/rails_app/README.md

 To harvest some of the endpoints in a local development environment:

+1. To harvest from ASpace endpoints, it is best to use the Penn GlobalProtect VPN with the `sra.vpn.upenn.edu` server.
-1. Start a shell in the finding aids discovery app, see [interacting-with-the-application](#interacting-with-the-application)
+2. Start a shell in the finding aids discovery app, see [interacting-with-the-application](#interacting-with-the-application)
-2. Run rake tasks:
+3. Run rake tasks:
 ```bash
 bundle exec rake tools:sync_endpoints
 bundle exec rake tools:harvest_from endpoints=ISM,WFIS,ANSP,LCP,CCHS,PCA
 ```
-The `harvest_from` task also supports a `limit` param that limits harvest of each specified endpoint to a provided interger:
+The `harvest_from` task also supports a `limit` param that limits harvest of each specified endpoint to a provided integer:
 ```bash
 bundle exec rake tools:harvest_from endpoints=all limit=10
 ```